The Clouded Yellow

-The Clouded Yellow is a 1950 British mystery film directed by Ralph Thomas and starring Jean Simmons and Trevor Howard.
-It was written by Janet Green, and produced by Betty E. Box for Carillon Films.
-A dismissed secret service agent falls in love with a disturbed young woman who is wrongly accused of murder and the two go on the run, pursued by the police, the secret service, and the real murderer.
+The Clouded Yellow is a 1950 British mystery film directed by Ralph Thomas, written by Janet Green, produced by Betty E. Box and starring Jean Simmons and Trevor Howard.

 Plot

-A former army officer who became a successful member of the British Secret Intelligence Service during the Second World War, David Somers is dismissed following the failure of a mission.
-The only work he can find is cataloguing butterflies at the country house of Nicholas and Jess Fenton.
-(The "clouded yellow" is a rare species of butterfly.)
-Somers and Sophie Malraux, Jess's niece, become attracted to each other.
+David Somers, a former army officer who became a successful member of the British Secret Intelligence Service during World War II, is dismissed following the failure of a mission.
+The only work that he can find is cataloguing butterflies at the country house of Nicholas and Jess Fenton.
+Somers finds a mutual attraction with Sophie Malraux, Jess's niece.
 After the murder of Hick, a local gamekeeper and Jess's lover, suspicion wrongly falls on Sophie.
-She is considered mentally fragile because of the apparent suicide of her parents when she was six, the memory of which she has suppressed.
+She is considered mentally fragile because of the apparent suicide of her parents when she was six years old, although she has suppressed any memory of it.

-Somers helps Sophie to evade arrest, and they go on the run together, with Somers using his secret service skills and contacts to stay one step ahead of the police and Willy Shepley, an SIS agent.
+Somers helps Sophie to evade arrest, and they flee together, with Somers using his secret service skills and contacts to stay one step ahead of the police and Willy Shepley, an SIS agent.
 After a cross-country chase, the pair arrive at Liverpool, planning to leave the country by ship.
 The true identity of the murderer of Hick is revealed to be Sophie's uncle Nicholas, who also killed Sophie's parents, because her father was another of Jess's lovers.
 Nicholas chases Sophie onto a warehouse roof, where he slips and falls into the path of a passing train and is killed.